No one left behind:

 MD, Director

-Phillip Eappen
+Philip Eappen

 Director

-Phillip Eappen
+Philip Eappen

 Director

-Dr. Eappen is an experienced Health Care Executive with over a decade of healthcare management and operations experience.
-Dr. Eappen is an Assistant Professor at Cape Breton University and an Assistant Director of Clinical Services at the Breton Ability Center.
-Before teaching at Cape Breton University, Dr. Eappen taught at the University of Toronto, Southern Alberta Institute of Technology, and Fanshawe College.
-Before moving to Canada, Dr. Eappen also worked as the Director of Health Services and Chief Administrator of the Health Center and taught as an adjunct faculty at the American University and various other universities.
-Dr. Eappen is also on various director boards, including Myeloma Canada, Aplastic Anemia, and Myelodysplasia Association of Canada.
+Dr Eappen is an experienced Health Care Executive with over a decade of healthcare management and operations experience.
+Dr Eappen is an Assistant Professor at Cape Breton University and an Assistant Director of Clinical Services at the Breton Ability Center.
+Before teaching at Cape Breton University, Dr Eappen taught at the University of Toronto, Southern Alberta Institute of Technology, and Fanshawe College.
+Before moving to Canada, Dr Eappen also worked as the Director of Health Services and Chief Administrator of the Health Center and taught as an adjunct faculty at the American University and various other universities.
+Dr Eappen is also on various director boards, including Myeloma Canada, Aplastic Anemia, and Myelodysplasia Association of Canada.

 Director